2nd November, 2023

 Summary

 Pat has a staggering appreciation of the details of web perfomance.
-He is now working at Google as "he had a few things he wanted to fix".
 In this presentation he is walking us through dictionary-based compression, allowing the server to send a delta update of a resource in mimimal number of bytes.
 Second last talk of the conference, its a heavy topic but Pat makes it accessible.

 Key Points